-As we’ve seen from our previous article, there are many reasons why you might want to buy a new build home.
-Many people like the fact that the property comes with the safety net of guarantees, plus you can choose your own fixtures and fittings that suit your style, putting your own stamp on your new home.
-But the question on many people’s mind when it comes to new builds is, is the mortgage process any different?
+There are various reasons why you might want to buy a new build home.
+Many people like the fact that the property comes with a safety net of guarantees, plus you won’t need to compete with other buyers or end up paying over the asking price.
+But the real question when it comes to buying a new build is: how does the mortgage process differ?

-In the majority of cases, applying for a mortgage on a new build property isn’t any different to applying for a mortgage on an older property.
+In the majority of cases, the mortgage process for a new build isn’t any different to that of an older property.
 There are just a few extra things to be aware of before you get started.

 Some property developers have been known to offer incentives if you buy their property.
-These can include: wavering stamp duty (unless you’re a first time buyer), or reducing legal fees, for example.
-Developers tend to do this rather than reduce the price of the property, and these incentives can work well with first time buyers who are looking to cut costs wherever possible.
+This is definitely worth exploring as it could potentially save you a lot of money.
+Typical incentives can include: wavering stamp duty (unless you’re a first time buyer), reducing legal fees, including fencing or integrated appliances, to name just a few.
+Developers tend to do this rather than reduce the price of the property, and these incentives can work well, especially if you’re a first time buyer looking to cut costs wherever possible.

-Any mortgage offer is only valid for six months, so you’ll need to bear this in mind when it comes to applying for your mortgage.
-If you complete after the six month period, some lenders will extend the offer but there may need to be a reassessment to review your financial position, if a certain period of time has passed.
-If you’re buying a property off plan, this shouldn’t throw up any additional problems as the same rules apply.
+Once you’ve paid the reservation fee, the builder will need to see proof of your mortgage offer within a month or so.
+Generally speaking, a mortgage offer is only valid for six months, so you’ll need to bear this in mind when it comes to applying for your mortgage.
+If you complete after the six month period, some lenders will extend the offer, but there may need to be a reassessment to review your financial position if a certain period of time has passed.
+If you’re buying a property off plan, this shouldn’t throw up any additional problems, as the same rules apply.

-To speak to our new build mortgage specialists, please feel free to contact us today and we can help get you one to step closer to being in your new home.
+To speak to our new build mortgage specialists, feel free to contact us today so we can help get you one step closer to being in your new home.

 Your home may be repossessed if you do not keep up repayments on your mortgage.